KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 * Fix the errors
 * When tox is successful, push your changes to GitHub
 * Open a pull request
-* When all of the updates are made to an app, tag the release
+* When all of the updates are made to a Pinax App, the app release will be tagged
-* Then, create and publish a package to PyPI
+* Then, a package will be created and published to PyPI